xbelanch/2.0verload/cap2.markdown

-# Folders overload, Tagging overload
+# Folders & Tagging redundancy

 >I don’t use the word folksonomy.
 Tagging in delicious is about 1/3 classification and 2/3 functionality.
 Something easy to do that let's you recall the item.
 The goal isn’t to classify, it’s to remember.^[Joshua Schachter (fundador de Delicious). [*Joshua Schachter: Future of Tagging*](http://beth.typepad.com/beths_blog/2005/10/joshua_schachte.html)]